John Henry Turpin: Early life and career

 Turpin served on several other ships before leaving active duty service in 1916.
 After the United States entered World War I in April 1917, Turpin was recalled to service.
-On 1 June 1917, he became a Chief Gunner's Mate on the cruiser Marblehead, which made him among the first African American Chief Petty Officers in the U.S. Navy.
+On June 1, 1917, he became a chief gunner's mate on the cruiser Marblehead, which made him among the first African Americans with the rank of chief petty officer in the U.S. Navy.
 Turpin served at that rank until he was transferred to the Fleet Reserve in March 1919.
-In October 1925, Turpin retired at the rank of Chief Gunner's Mate.

-During his time in the Navy, he was the Navy boxing champion in several different weight classifications throughout his Navy career and was a boxing instructor at the United States Naval Academy in Annapolis, Maryland.
+In October 1925, Turpin retired at the rank of chief gunner's mate.
+Throughout his career, Turpin was the Navy boxing champion in several different weight classifications and was a boxing instructor at the United States Naval Academy in Annapolis, Maryland.

-Other assignments

-In addition to the above-mentioned ships, Turpin was assigned to the following ships during his career: USS Badger, USS Cheyenne (BM-10), USS Pittsburgh (ACR-4), USS Severn, USS Hartford, USS Independence, USS South Dakota, USS Alert, USS Ranger, USS Montgomery (C-9), USS Vermont (BB-20).

-Later life
+Later life and death

-After his retirement from the Navy, Turpin was employed as a Master Rigger at the Puget Sound Navy Yard in Bremerton, Washington; he was also qualified as a Master Diver in his civilian duties.